safdar-azeem/vlite3/README.md

     <Input placeholder="Type here..." />
   </div>
 </template>

 ```

 ## Global Configuration (Registry System)

-vlite3 features a plugin-based architecture that allows you to register global services.
-This is particularly useful for dependency injection, such as defining how file uploads should be handled across all `Form` components in your app.
+vlite3 features a plugin-based architecture that allows you to register global services and set global component configurations.
+This ensures consistency and prevents repetition across your application.

 ### Setting up the Plugin

-In your `main.ts` or `main.js`, import `createVLite` and `vScrollReveal` and register your services:
+In your `main.ts` or `main.js`, import `createVLite` and `vScrollReveal` and register your services and component configurations:

 ```typescript
 import { createApp } from 'vue'